 We are Langhorne Carpet Company

-Established in 1930, and created by the same family since, Langhorne Carpets grace grand rooms in renowned residences and landmarks worldwide.
-Each work is a labor of love deftly defined by unequal quality and superior craftsmanship.
+Established in 1930, and operated by the same family since, Langhorne Carpet Company manufactures centerpieces that grace renowned residences and landmarks worldwide.
+Each carpet is deftly defined by unequaled quality and superior craftsmanship.

 Who we are.

-William Jr. and sister Winnifred Morrow continue the tradition of Langhorne Carpet Company family leadership that began in 1930 with the company’s founders and floor-covering visionaries John T. Kommer and Joseph K. Mackay.
-Their mother Winnifred remains an active participant in the business, tackling the toughest custom design assignments (she directed day-to-day operations during WWII).
+The tradition of Langhorne Carpet Company's family leadership began in 1930 with the company’s founders and floor-covering visionaries John T. Kommer and Joseph K. Mackay.
 Today Langhorne is regarded as the finest and longest continuously operated Wilton carpet mill in the United States.
 Every one of its carpets is made in the original one-story, red brick mill in Penndel, Bucks County, just outside Philadelphia.
 It represents a uniquely American success story.
 The emphasis from the start was always on the highest quality in every phase of carpet.
 In 1930, auto titan Henry Ford owned custom looms he intended to use in making carpets for his cars.
 Ford, however, could not get the six “velvet” looms to function as intended.
 Langhorne Carpet Company purchased the lot and transported them by rail to the mill in Penndel.
 They would be invaluable in helping to meet the demand for carpet spurred by the retailing catalog giants Sears Roebuck and Montgomery Ward, as well as Woolworth’s.
 Langhorne Carpet has Henry Ford to thank for helping to launch the infrastructure of the company.
 However, it is the company’s dedication to superior craftsmanship and unparalleled raw materials (especially wool from Britain and New Zealand) that propelled Langhorne Carpet into national prominence.
 Langhorne’s carpet can be found in such iconic landmarks as the White House, American embassies, the Henry Ford Estate, historic houses of worship, and state houses.
 We are proud of every Langhorne carpet…a labor of love that we hope you, too, will make the foundation of your fine interior.

 What Distinguishes Langhorne Carpet?

-We are honored that you are considering Langhorne Carpet for your floor covering purchase.
-Before you make a final carpet buying decision, you might consider just some of the following reasons our carpet is regarded among home furnishing authorities worldwide as the foundation of fine interiors.
+Before making your final carpet buying decision, consider just some of the following reasons our carpet is regarded as the foundation of fine interiors by home furnishing authorities worldwide.

 From classic to contemporary, running lines (in stock) to custom creations, there is no limit to the design possibilities for your Langhorne carpet.
 While many of our traditional designs can be traced to 18th century Europe, our exclusive line of lively Alex Papachristidis patterns is in demand.
 Working from a postage-size sample, we are even able to reproduce any heritage carpet.
 And we frequently collaborate with decorators on a wide range of original designs to suit individual tastes, color, border, and size requirements.
 This may include blending Peruvian alpaca—even luxurious silk—with our woolens.